ssloy/ssloy.github.io/docs/tinyrenderer/bresenham.md

 sys     0m0.000s
 ```

-And we have drastic changes in performance: the running time dropped from 4.9 to 3.3 seconds.
+Here we have drastic changes in performance: the running time dropped from 4.9 to 3.3 seconds.
-Frankly, I was very surprised to this this improvement, as I'd expect for the optimizer to make this optimization on its own.
+Frankly, I was very surprized to see this improvement, as I'd expect for the optimizer to make this optimization on its own.
 However, while modern optimizing compilers may be the most complex and impressive creation of humanity in the field of software engineering,
 they are not magic, and they are certainly myopic.
 Adding more context helps them, and this is exactly the reason why we must measure the performance.